gilmore-lab/gilmore-lab.github.io-src/content/pages/lab-meetings.md

 # Lab Meetings

-For the Fall 2016 Semester, our meeting will be at 8:15 am on X in room X Moore.
+For the Fall 2016 Semester, our meeting will be at 8:15 am on [Day of Week]in room [Room #] Moore.

 ## Lab Journal Club